 Over the years, he’s come to not only forgive, but also understand his mother’s decision.
 “When you’re an African-American Korean in that time, you’re so rejected,” he says.
 In Korean society, a culture that places tremendous value on bloodline and great stigma on out-of-wedlock births, Ko’s foreign features and dark skin made him an easy target.
 He became an outcast, and regularly got into fights with other Korean children.

-In David Kim’s memoir, Who Will Answer, he writes of the discrimination “GI babies” experienced in post-war Korea.
-Even at the early Holt center in Seoul, children fell victim to disapproving eyes: “All day, people in the neighborhood stood outside the fence, like watching animals in the zoo, as if to say, ‘Seed of sin and shame,’” he writes.
+In David Kim’s memoir, Who Will Answer, he wrote of the discrimination “GI babies” experienced in post-war Korea.
+Even at the early Holt center in Seoul, children fell victim to disapproving eyes.
+“All day, people in the neighborhood stood outside the fence, like watching animals in the zoo, as if to say, ‘Seed of sin and shame,’” he wrote.
 “We tried everything to make them go away…”

 In 1958, the Holt Adoption Agency relocated to a two and a half acre property outside of Seoul, a less populated area surrounded by rice paddies and fields.
 It was here that Ko’s mother relinquished her son – a place where he would receive loving, attentive care while awaiting adoption to the U.S.

 Finding a permanent, loving family for all the children was then, as it is now, the ultimate goal.
 International adoption in particular seemed the best option for orphaned and abandoned children of mixed-race heritage in 1950s and 60s Korea.
 “I often prayed they would leave Korea as soon as possible, before the scar of discrimination was ingrained in their hearts,” Kim wrote.